bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

-This value is opaque to the client and MAY be any
+This value is opaque to the RC and MAY be any
 valid JSON string, and therefore could include spaces, unicode
 characters, and properly escaped string sequences.

 This functionality is similar in practice to OAuth 2's `scope` parameter {{RFC6749}}, where a single string
-represents the set of access rights requested by the client.
+represents the set of access rights requested by the RC.
 As such, the reference
 string could contain any valid OAuth 2 scope value as in {{example-oauth2}}.
 Note that the reference
 string here is not bound to the same character restrictions as in OAuth 2's `scope` definition.